veracruz-project/veracruz-project.github.io/open-sourcing.markdown

+---
+layout: post
+date: 28 September 2020
-# Veracruz: an open-source project
+title: Veracruz is now an open-source project
+---

 Until recently, Veracruz was a research project developed internally by members of the Distributed Systems and Security team within Arm Research.
 Yesterday, we open-sourced Veracruz, and will continue further development in the open.